7/15/2021 - Construction is scheduled to begin the week of July 26th.

 The City previously held an outreach event for the community to learn more about the project.
 The meeting was an open house style forum where residents, businesses, and interested stakeholders were invited to talk with city staff and the project team about design alternatives, as well as share their thoughts and provide feedback on the project.
 Comments received from this outreach event have been incorporated into the current design where feasible.

-Construction is scheduled to start in Summer 2021.
+Construction is scheduled to start the week of July 19, 2021.

 Construction completion is anticipated by end of 2021.

 The City of Port Angeles received a Pedestrian and Bicycle Safety grant from WSDOT (Washington State Department of Transportation) to address the safety issues along Lincoln Street.
 The City secured approximately $1.3M in grant funding from WSDOT.
-Additional match funding of $285,000 is available from the City Transportation Benefit District.
+Additional match funding of $1.0M is available from the City Transportation Benefit District and REET.

 Dedicated bike lanes and a bike "sharrow" lane (shared bike and vehicle lane) from 1st Street to 8th Street